CallumM1999/Eleganta/DOCUMENTATION.md

 ## View

-When creating a view, you can either use normal PHP, or use the templating engine.
-To use templating, you must name the file __view.tmp.php__
+When creating a view, you can either use a normal PHP view or use the templating engine.
+If you want to use the template engine, you must name the file __view.tmp.php__.

 ### Default view